Replacing A Motor Start Capacitor

 Yes, capacitors like all other parts will wear out over time.
 The environment its in as well as the job it does cause a high amount of wear and tear and will cause it to fail after so long.
 How much does it cost to replace an A/C capacitor?

-How do you discharge a capacitor?
+How do you calculate charge of a capacitor?

 • Capacitor series withstand voltage formula